Social Work - MSc

 David Childs, Head of Department

 You should have completed a degree with a minimum of 2.2 or higher in any discipline.
-You will also need GCSE's in English and Mathematics, Grade 4 (previously a C) or equivalent.
+You will also need GCSE's in English and Mathematics, Grade 4 (previously a C) or equivalent, such as Functional Skills Level 2.

 You should have 3 months or more practice based experience involving working with people.
 Working in a care, support, or people development capacity is preferred but not essential.
 Applications will be considered on an individual basis.

-You will need two positive references, one from a recent education institution and one from recent employer.
+You will need two positive references, one from a recent Higher Education Institution (Not Further Education) and one from a recent employer.
 If you do not have an employer reference, a character reference will be required.

 You will need DBS and Occupational Health Clearance.